RyanM15/CS2_Project/README.md

 - April 13 log -- kept writing the actaul code, hardcoded stats

 - April 19 log -- finished harcoding the stats, put in how to grade if all stats are greater than hall of fame average it gives player a rate of 8 (the best)

+- April 21 log -- began a numbers sheet to better visualize the stats because I was having a problem with how to determine a rank.
+Still not sure how to decide if someone has really good of one thing but bad of another where to rank them and how to code that.